Scenario architecture

 • commonplace-* commands provided by the installed Python package

-• promoted framework skills under .claude/skills/ and .agents/skills/
+• promoted framework skills under .claude/skills/ and .agents/skills/ (symlinks into kb/commonplace/instructions/)

 • route from AGENTS.md

-• read the target collection's COLLECTION.md
+• read the target collection's COLLECTION.md (the user's own when writing, or the library's for established conventions)

-• write into kb/
+• write into the user's kb/

 • invoke a promoted skill or CLI command when the workflow needs one